 - 1. Log in to the Signal Sciences console. - 2.
-Select a site if you have more than one site. - 3.
+From the Sites menu, select a site if you have more than one site. - 3.
 Click Agents in the navigation bar near the top of the screen. - 4.
 Check the module version under Module to confirm the correct version is listed.